lf-edge/eve/pkg/pillar/docs/zedkube.md

 This collection is specific for the kubernetes status and stats.
 Although EVE has the device info, domain status, etc, but kubernetes has a different sets of 'nodes', 'pods', 'vmis', cluster storage stats, etc. This will be reported by zedkube through 'KubeClusterInfo' publication.
 It will also have some simple non-EVE App related POD status.

-### kubenodeop

-kubenodeop handles cordoning, uncordoning, and draining of clustered eve-os nodes.
-Any given node could be hosting one or more longhorn volume replicas and thus could be the rebuild source for other node replicas.
-A drain operation should be performed before any Node Operation / Node Command which can cause an extended outage of a node such as a reboot, shutdown, reset. kubenodeop handles NodeDrainRequest objects which zedkube subscribes to, initiates the drain, and publishes NodeDrainStatus objects.

 ## Applications under Kubevirt Mode

 ### Handle Domain Apps Status in domainmgr